-With the increasing popularity of podcasting, everyone now days seems to have their own podcast or an idea for one, but finding a host for your podcast isn’t as easy.
-The size of your podcast can determine the best host for your show, and even then it can be tricky choosing the best one.
+With the increasing popularity of podcasting, everyone nowadays seems to have their own podcast or an idea for one.
+But finding a host for your podcast isn’t an easy task.
+The size of your podcast can determine the best podcast hosting service for your show, and even then it can be tricky choosing the right one for your needs.

-First and foremost, having your own website is your first step in getting your podcast hosted and out there the best way, but not all website hosts are good hosts for podcasts and other media.
-Many have strict rules and will ban users from storing large downloadable audio or video files as they bog down their servers, hence the need of separate podcast hosts.
+First and foremost, getting your own website is the first step in getting your podcast hosted, but not all website hosting services are good hosts for podcasts and other forms of multimedia.
+Many have strict rules and will ban users from storing large downloadable audio or video files as they bog down their servers, hence the need for a separate podcast host.

 You may have heard about SoundCloud which allows users to upload and share music with everyone.
 Although it is primarily targeted towards musicians it can be an excellent service to host your podcasts